MetOffice/simulation-systems/source/WorkingPractices/metadata_guidance.rst

 .. _metadata_changes:

-Viewing meta-data changes as you go along
+Viewing metadata changes as you go along
 -----------------------------------------

-One can easily review their meta-data changes with the rose config editor, opening up an example app file.
+One can easily review their metadata changes with the rose config editor, opening up an example app file.
 For example:

 .. code-block::